-The Archival Memorandum approval process is composed of the following steps:
+The Archival Memorandum approval process is composed of the following steps (Signatories should keep a curricular form no longer than two weeks from date of receipt):

 - 1. The Author or Department Chair conducts a Review of Course Guide and any other course evaluation procedures necessary to decide whether the course should be deleted. - 2.
 The Author or Department Chair prepares the Archival Memorandum and signs the cover sheet.
 The approved Course Guide or other most recently approved course form is attached.
 A digital copy containing the Archival Memorandum is prepared. - 3.
 The Author or Department Chair submits the Memorandum and attachments to the department for review and approval.
 The Department reviews the Archival Memorandum for purpose, content, scope, sequence and detail.
 When approved, the Department Chair signs the cover sheet and forwards the following to the Registrar: - the original printed Archival Memorandum, - the attached Course Guide or most recently approved course guide, - a digital copy containing the Archival Memorandum.